KomMonitor/kommonitor.github.io/docs/migration.md

 is parent for the current organizational unit.
 Organizational units that have a `true` value for the `ismandant` column must have the value `null` for this field, since mandant do not have a parent organizational unit.

+**Important:** Make sure that the special organizational units "kommonitor" and "public" are not referenced as parent or mandant in the CSV files.
+These entities are deprecated and will be deleted at initial startup of the Data Management API.
+Also, do not reference these organizational units as owner for datasets during the following steps.

 #### 4) Adapt georesources
 Edit the `metadatageoresources.csv` file with a tool that lets you easily handle tabular data.